Color Walk

 It's also about a box of crayons in the desk drawer, a thin jacket, a cool breeze,

-storefronts and shop windows, and elevating the everyday
+storefronts and shop windows,

 with calm attention.

+Lights out, friends.
 Get snuggled down into your sheets and get your favorite pillow in just the right spot.

+Let's do a quick muscle release tonight.
 And we'll pair it with your deep breaths.

-We're gonna do three tonight.
+We're going to do three tonight.
+I know.

-I know we're getting wild over here.
+We're getting wild over here.

-I want you to breathe in
+I want you to breathe in.

+And squeeze all the muscles in your lower body.
 Squeeze your legs, your glutes, even your toes, hold it, and then sigh it out.

-Breathe in,
+Breathe in.

-squeeze everything in your upper body, arms and fists.
+Squeeze everything in your upper body, arms and fists.

 Hold it and let it go.

 Okay, one more.
+Breathe in.

-and just squeeze everything, temples to toes.
+And just squeeze everything, temples to toes.

 Squeeze and hold one more second and